obsidianmd/obsidian-help/en/Plugins/Search.md

 - `meeting (work OR meetup) personal` returns files that contain `meeting`, `personal`, and either `work` or `meetup`.

-To exclude a word from the search results, add a hyphen (`-`) in front of it:
+To exclude a word from the search results, add a hyphen (`-`) in front of it.:

 - `meeting -work` returns files that contain `meeting` but not `work`.

+The technical term for excluding words is to "negate" or "negation".
+You can negate any expression or any group of expressions using parentheses.

+- `meeting -(work OR meetup)` returns files that contain `meeting` but do not contain `work` or `meetup`.

 > [!tip] Explain search term
 > If you need to troubleshoot a complex search term, you can click **Explain search term** in the Search pane for an explanation of your search term.